 Additional factors considered in the assessment of impacts on Aboriginal Interests are described in Section 2.4.3 of this Report.
-The Crown's conclusion on the seriousness of Project impacts on Siska's Aboriginal Interests considers information available to the Crown from the NEB process, consultation with Siska, Siska's engagement with the proponent, proponent commitments, recommended NEB conditions, as well as relevant proposed conditions of any EAC issued by the Province.
+The Crown's conclusion on the seriousness of Project impacts on Boston Bar's Aboriginal Interests considers information available to the Crown from the NEB process, consultation with Boston Bar, Boston Bar's engagement with the proponent, proponent commitments, recommended NEB conditions, as well as relevant proposed conditions of any Environmental Assessment Certificate (EAC) issued by the Province.

-As previously discussed, Esh-kn-am Cultural Resource Management Services conducted a joint, third-party traditional land and resource use study, the Traditional Knowledge Project.
-In November 2016, the Traditional Knowledge Project report was provided to the Crown noting that it is a small sampling of Aboriginal rights practitioners due to time and budget constraints and is not a definitive study on the use of Aboriginal title lands or the practice of Aboriginal rights by the participating bands.
+Esh-kn-am Cultural Resource Management Services conducted a joint, third-party traditional land and resource use study, the Traditional Knowledge Project for the Kinder Morgan Trans Mountain Pipeline Expansion Project (the Traditional Knowledge Project) for Coldwater Indian Band, Cook's Ferry Indian Band, Siska Indian Band, and Boston Bar First Nation (participating bands).
+The Traditional Knowledge Project report was filed confidentially with the NEB.
+In November 2016, the Traditional Knowledge Project report was provided to the Crown on the condition that it be used for the Project, and not be used for any other purpose, and that it is a small sampling of Aboriginal rights practitioners due to time and budget constraints and is not a definitive study on the use of Aboriginal title lands or the practice of Aboriginal rights by the participating bands.
 The report includes site-specific information and estimates of the number of hectares that may be directly or indirectly impacted by the Project.
-The Crown has relied on this information to assess potential impacts of the Project on Siska's Aboriginal Interests.
+The Crown has relied on this information to assess potential impacts of the Project on Boston Bar's Aboriginal Interests.